Coffeegram/CoffeegramMenu/README.md

 # Coffeegram Menu
 # This github is used for Coffeegram Batam Menu only.
-FOr those who like to contribute please email me.
+For those who like to contribute please email me.